 The Problem with Contact Lenses

-Although contacts do eliminate the issues from having your glasses’ frame interfere with your vision, they come with their own slew of issues.
+Although contacts do eliminate the issues from your glasses’ frame interfering with your vision, they come with their own issues.

 Alternatives to Glasses/Contacts

 It’s understandable why you considered buying glasses or contacts in the first place – you want to be able to see!
 However, there are other ways you can improve your vision without risking damaging them.